What is BPA?

 Is BPA safe?

-Based on government research, along with results from other studies, the U.S. Food and Drug Administration (FDA) recently answered the question "Is BPA Safe?" with a clear answer - "Yes."
+Based on government research, along with results from other studies, the U.S. Food and Drug Administration (FDA) recently reconfirmed the question “Is BPA Safe?”
+“Yes.”
 In the last several years, U.S. federal government scientists have been conducting in-depth studies to answer key questions and clarify uncertainties about the safety of BPA.
 To date, more than 20 of these studies have been published in the peer-reviewed scientific literature.

 Taken together, the results of these studies provide strong support for the safety of BPA.